quinn-rs/quinn/docs/book/src/quic.md

 # The QUIC protocol
-[QUIC][QUIC] is a general-purpose network protocol built on top of UDP.
-The protocol is still under development and standardized by the [IETF][IETF].
-Quinn strives to implement the latest [draft][draft] but may lag a bit behind.
-Although QUIC is still in a draft phase, the protocol is used for all connections from Chrome web browsers to the Google servers.
+[QUIC] is a general-purpose network protocol built on top of UDP, and [standardized][rfc] by the [IETF].
+Although QUIC is still relatively new, the protocol is used for all connections from Chrome web browsers to the Google servers.

 QUIC solves a number of transport-layer and application-layer problems experienced by modern web applications.